DonAdam2/react-rollup-npm-boilerplate/README.md

   - CommonJS (CJS).
   - ECMAScript (ESM).
 - Output your package types into `dist/index.d.ts`
-- Creates a new directory called **packageToShip** and copies the following into it to make your package ready for publishing:
+- Creates a new directory called **lib** and copies the following into it to make your package ready for publishing:
   - dist folder
   - package.json
   - CHANGELOG.md